hpacheco/ses/labs/Lab2.md

 ```
 </details>

-Note that the [pass-loop-binsec.cfg](../c/misc/pass-loop-binsec.cfg) file includes a configuration which declares which symbolic variables are to be treated as secret or public inputs.
+Note that the [pass-loop-binsec.cfg](../c/misc/pass-loop-binsec.cfg) file includes a configuration which declares global C variables to be treated as secret or public symbolic inputs.
 In this example, BinSec will report that the program is insecure, and present symbolic inputs that testify that the program is not constant-time, i.e., different secret inputs may yield different public outputs.
 The found counter-example will be detailed in file `pass-loop-bad-binsec.toml`, which will include sample instantiations for symbolic variables similar to the ones below:

 <details>